Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 The TLDR Quick Install script will also create a sample Partha Config file which can be used as an input Config file for the Partha installs.

+Users can skip all subsequent sections pertaining to Installation of Gyeeta Server components and Alert Agent.

 :::